aws-samples/aws-reinvent-2019-builders-session-opn215/README.md

 com.amazon.kinesis.streaming.agent.tailing.AsyncPublisher [ERROR] AsyncPublisher[fh:aws-snort-demo-SnortPacketStream:/var/log/snort/tcpdump.log*]:RecordBuffer(id=20,records=500,bytes=49831) Retriable send error (com.amazonaws.services.kinesisfirehose.model.ResourceNotFoundException: Firehose aws-snort-demo-SnortPacketStream not found under account 566240252914.
 (Service: AmazonKinesisFirehose; Status Code: 400; Error Code: ResourceNotFoundException; Request ID: c45880cc-174a-be21-9200-59038190176e)).
 Will retry.
 ```
 ---
+### POINT TO NOTE
+The local.rules file that is used for this demo is VERY verbose.
+Basically, its recording every network packet the Snort Sensor sees arriving on the host.
+Thats a lot of packets!
+To make this more sensible try forking the repo and creating your own local.rules file.
+For the purposes of the demo its good to see the scalability of Snort, Kinesis, Athena and Quicksight in action but that local.rules files does not represent what you woudl normally do in a production environment.

+---

 ## G. Query Snort data with Athena
+---
+We now have a large volume of Snort alert data and packet data arriving in our S3 buckets via Kinesis Firehose.
+Its time to see how we can start runnign analytics on AWS to get insights from all that data.
+First, we are going to set up Athena in this step so that we can run SQL queries across our log data and find out interesting things.

+---
 1. In thwe AWS Console, open the **S3** service.
 2. Copy the name of he S3 buckect that starts with **SnortStack-AthenaQueryResultsBucket**.
 Also copy the anme of the bucket beginning with **aws-snort-demo-snortalertdata**.
 You will need these later.
 3. In the AWS Console, open the **Athena** console.